ETS-Android2/Mudita/README.md

 3. Firebase RealTime Database
 4. Firebase Push Notification Services

+# Features
+1. Schedules multiple medicine's timing and rings until the last day of your course.
+2. Rings Alarm, whenever time of taking a particular dose is reached.
+3. Stores and shows the statistical Report of each medicine.
+4. Stores and shows a dedicated report of missed doses(over last 14 days)
+5. Add friends, Who will be notified each time your dose timing is reached.

 # Sign Up/Login In
 The Authentication of the user is made secure and easier by using three of the most common authenticator.